lexcia98/rge/README.md

   - By default they're on a delay of 7 to 21 ingame days.
 You can customize that in the Skyrim Unbound MCM.
 - How do I start Invasion of Skyrim?
   - Talk to resistance members and ask to join, you'll be invited to their base at level 15.
+- I have strange striped shadows on stuff or deep shadows on faces!
+  - If you experience strange shadows on character faces or other things, turn off bSAOEnable=1 in the SkyrimPrefs.ini file in your RGE install's profiles folder.
+Alternatively, you can also find MO2's ini editor in the dropdown list that looks like puzzle pieces and use that to change it.
+Or go to the tools folder of your install and run BethINI while MO2 is closed and change it there.

 # Tweaking Performance